-B.-For developments where an existing sanitary sewer is not available, a dry sanitary sewer main shall be installed and tested in conformance with all the design requirements for a public sanitary sewer main.
-In the Use COP, QCSDs Standard Detail 440P-1 or 440P-2 may be used, as applicable to locate the ends of service line stubs on a dry system; in the TOPV MAG 440-1 shall be used.
-Temporary.
-Design a temporary on-site wastewater treatment systems shall be designed and system, located such that future removal and connection to the AgencyCity system is possible when sanitary sewer service becomes available.

-C. Wastewater systems shall be designed to serve the ultimate population density expected in the collection basin.
-The design shall be in conformance with the current AgencyCity of Prescott approved Wastewater System Model and take into consideration future connections.
-Where a wastewater collection system extension is possible upstream of a subdivision, extend the sanitary sewer shall extend through the subdivision to the platted boundary to a point of connection that shall provide wastewater service to adjacent properties.
+- B. For developments where an existing sanitary sewer is not available, a dry sanitary sewer main shall be installed and tested in conformance with all the design requirements for a public sanitary sewer main.
+In the COP, QCSDs 440P-1 or 440P-2 may be used as applicable to locate the ends of service line stubs on a dry system; in the TOPV MAG 440-1 shall be used.
+Temporary on-site wastewater treatment systems shall be designed and located such that future removal and connection to the Agency system is possible when sanitary sewer service becomes available. - C. Wastewater systems shall be designed to serve the ultimate population density expected in the collection basin.
+The design shall be in conformance with the current Agency approved Wastewater System Model and take into consideration future connections.
+Where a wastewater collection system extension is possible upstream of a subdivision, the sanitary sewer shall extend through the subdivision to the platted boundary to a point of connection that shall provide wastewater service to adjacent properties.
 Regulatory guidelines shall be met in order to provide adequate capacity for upstream flows without future reconstruction.

-5.8.3 --DESIGN STANDARDS
+5.8.3 DESIGN STANDARDS

-Wastewater collection systems shall be designed in compliance with AACthe Arizona Administrative Code, Title 18, Chapter 9, "Water Pollution Control", Arizona Department of Environmental Quality (ADEQ.), Bulletin 11, and the Agency GESCity of Prescott General Engineering Standards.
+Wastewater collection systems shall be designed in compliance with AAC, Title 18, Chapter 9, "Water Pollution Control", ADEQ, Bulletin 11, and the Agency GES.

-Section-5.9 MATERIALS
+5.9 MATERIALS

-5.9.1--PIPE SELECTION MATERIALS
+5.9.1 PIPE SELECTION MATERIALS